MERLIN: Multi-Stage Curriculum Alignment for Multilingual Encoder-LLM Integration in Cross-Lingual Reasoning: Introduction

-We evaluate MERLIN on various math reasoning datasets such as MGSM \citep{shi2022languagemodelsmultilingualchainofthought}, MSVAMP \citep{chen2024breakinglanguagebarriersmultilingual}, and AfriMGSM~\citep{adelani2024irokobenchnewbenchmarkafrican}, an extension of MGSM to several low-resource African languages.
-MERLIN surpasses the strongest baseline, MindMerger, SLAM and QAlign, by more than \textbf{+11.0} accuracy points on AfriMGSM and delivers consistent gains on MGSM with +2.8 performance gain to MindMerger, demonstrating its effectiveness for cross-lingual mathematical reasoning in multilingual settings, including LRLs.
-To assess generalization beyond mathematical reasoning, we evaluate MERLIN on natural language inference tasks using AfriXNLI~\citep{adelani2024irokobenchnewbenchmarkafrican}, with +6.8 improvement in performance over MindMerger.
-To encourage further researches that emphasize the coverage of LRLs, we will release our code and models upon paper acceptance.
+In this paper, we introduce \textbf{M}ultilingual \textbf{E}mbedding-Enhanced \textbf{R}easoning for \textbf{L}anguage \textbf{I}ntegration \textbf{N}etwork (Figure~\ref{fig:mindmerger-ee}), which is abbreviated to \textbf{\textsc{Merlin}}.
+It is a two-stage framework that integrates insights from model stacking with question alignment.
+This design combines data-efficient supervised training with targeted adaptation of the LLM’s internal representations, yielding tighter encoder–decoder alignment without the cost of full-model retraining.
+Inspired by the principles of curriculum learning, in the first stage, we learn a lightweight mapping layer to align a strong multilingual encoder with a frozen LLM through three successive tasks starting with general domain bilingual data, followed by math domain bilingual data, and finally the task data.
+In the second stage, we fine-tune the LLM with parameter-efficient methods while keeping the mapping layer fixed, enabling the LLM to internalize and better exploit the learned representations during reasoning.
+We evaluate \textsc{Merlin} on various math reasoning datasets such as Multilingual Grade School Math Benchmark (MGSM) \citep{shi2022languagemodelsmultilingualchainofthought}, Multilingual Semantic VAriant Math Problems (MSVAMP) \citep{chen2024breakinglanguagebarriersmultilingual}, and AfriMGSM~\citep{adelani2024irokobenchnewbenchmarkafrican}, an extension of MGSM to several low-resource African languages. \textsc{Merlin} surpasses the strongest baseline, MindMerger, LayAlign, SLAM and QAlign, by more than \textbf{+11.0} accuracy points on AfriMGSM and delivers consistent gains on MGSM with \textbf{+2.8} performance gain to MindMerger, demonstrating its effectiveness for cross-lingual mathematical reasoning in multilingual settings, including LRLs.
+To assess generalization beyond mathematical reasoning, we evaluate \textsc{Merlin} on natural language inference tasks using AfriXNLI~\citep{adelani2024irokobenchnewbenchmarkafrican}, with +1.6 improvement in performance over MindMerger.